 M/s.
-P. Naithani & Associates, Company Secretaries, has been appointed to conduct the Secretarial Audit of the Company for the financial year 2022-23, pursuant to the provisions of Section 204 of the Companies Act, 2013 and the SEBI (LODR) Regulations, 2015 as amended.
-The Report of the Secretarial Auditor is appended to this Report as Annexure III.
+P. Naithani & Associates, Company Secretaries, have been appointed to conduct the Secretarial Audit of the Company for the financial year 2023-24, pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Listing Regulations as amended.
+The Report of the Secretarial Auditor which is unmodified is appended to this Report as Annexure III.